 WIFI and Bluetooth

-In Wi-Fi connections, the Xiaomi Mi Box S TV-Box has a Wifi ac 2.4/5GHz without Bluetooth 4.2 with which we connect to an ASUS RT-AC1200G+ Router, a mid-range device.
+In Wi-Fi connections, the Xiaomi Mi Box S TV-Box has a Wifi ac 2.4/5GHz with Bluetooth 4.2 with which we connect to an ASUS RT-AC1200G+ Router, a mid-range device.
 We perform tests on the use of streaming using the iPerf measurement tool to see the maximum performance of each network adapter.